R2 Loss: Range Restriction Loss for Model Compression and Quantization: Experiment

 \subsection{Model compression}

-We evaluate the effectiveness of range-regularization for compression with the state-of-the-art compression technique, DKM \cite{cho2021dkm}, for ResNet-18 and MobileNet-V1.
+We evaluate the effectiveness of \name~for compression with the state-of-the-art compression technique, DKM \cite{cho2021dkm}, for ResNet-18 and MobileNet-V1.
 The bit-dim ratio, $\frac{b}{d}$ is an important factor in the DKM algorithm which effectively defines the kind of compression a DKM palettized model would see.
 We ran these experiments for both scalar and vector palettization.
 For scalar palettization($dim=1$) we ran 1 bit, 2 bit and 4 bit compression.
-These experiments would yield roughly 32x, 16x and 8x compressed models respectively. \cref{table_comp_exp} shows that range-regularization significantly improves accuracy from original scalar palettized DKM 1 bit, 2 bit and 4 bit models.
-We also expand the application of range-regularization to vector palettization($dim>1$) DKM \cite{cho2021dkm} as demonstrated in \cref{table_comp_exp_multi}.
+These experiments would yield roughly 32x, 16x and 8x compressed models respectively. \cref{table_comp_exp} shows that \name~significantly improves accuracy from original scalar palettized DKM 1 bit, 2 bit and 4 bit models.
+As we discussed, there is no significant difference for higher bit compression like 4 bit because many bit compression can also cover outliers even without \name.

+We also expand the application of \name~to vector palettization($dim>1$) DKM \cite{cho2021dkm} as demonstrated in \cref{table_comp_exp_multi}.
 For these experiments, we kept the effective bit-dim ratio, $\frac{b}{d}$ equivalent to 1 so as to see variation across the most heavily compressed model which would be close to 32x compressed.
-Since a vector palettized model will require range constraining for all dimensions, we applied multi-dimensional range-regularization for all layers that would be palettized during compression.
-For vector palettized ResNet-18 there is an average absolute improvement of $>1\%$ using models pre-trained with range-regularization, and for vector palettized MobileNet-V1 it the gain ranges from 5\%(2 bit) to 3\% (4 bit).
+Since a vector palettized model will require range constraining for all dimensions, we applied multi-dimensional \name~for all layers that would be palettized during compression.
+For vector palettized ResNet-18 there is an average absolute improvement of $>1\%$ using models trained with \name, and for vector palettized MobileNet-V1, the gain ranges from 5\% to 3\%.